How can I get involved?

-- Giving us your views and comments in our focus groups or by taking part in surveys;
+- Giving us your views and comments via our General Enquiry Form;

 Resident Voice (RV) is a panel made up of tenants and leaseholders who work in partnership with us to contribute to ongoing continuous improvement.
 The panel holds us to account and works with us to improve the standards of our services, homes and neighbourhoods, encourages residents to get involved and influence our services.

 Our board members come from various backgrounds and include four of our tenants.
 For more information about becoming a board member contact us.

 Residents’ associations are voluntary groups of tenants.
 They meet to discuss matters that are of common interest relating to their homes, community and general environment.

 They then pass on the views of their members to us and any other relevant agencies.
 There are many reasons why people form a residents’ association.
 These can be:

 - gain a greater voice when talking to us;

 - gain a sense of community by meeting and helping other people;